RGGH/scrapeX/README.md

 # ScrapeX Web Scraper

-A robust web scraping utility built with Rust that uses headless Chrome/Chromium to extract content from the AutoSport website.
+A robust web scraping utility built with Rust that uses headless Chrome/Chromium to extract content from any website.

 ## Features